Bogong High Plains: Scientific research

 Systematic scientific research began in 1947, when Miss Maisie Fawcett [later Mrs S.G.M.
 Carr] set up two grazing exclosures to directly investigate the impacts of animal grazing on Australian alpine and sub-alpine vegetation.
 These original plots have been monitored ever since, and represent the longest continuous series of ecological data of any site in Australia.
 All grazing was finally excluded from the area by the Victorian government in 2005, in part because of the compelling evidence provided by this particular experiment.

 The Bogong High Plains continues to have an important place in scientific research.
 In summer, large numbers of scientists conduct research in the area, including studies of hydrology, vegetation change, fire response, weed invasions, occurrence of native animals (mountain pygmy possum, alpine skink) and introduced species (such as hares, horses and sambar deer).
 The area is also home to a component of the International Tundra Experiment (ITEX), which investigates aspects of global climate change.
 It is trying to predict the future impacts of temperature increases.

 Bushfires

 This area is prone to bushfires because of the large amount of native forest.
 The 2003 Eastern Victorian alpine bushfires devastated much of the areas of forest.
 Many well-known huts were destroyed.
 More recently the area was again threatened during the 2006-07 Australian bushfire season but due to favourable weather, damage appears to be minimal in comparison.

 Huts

 Alpine huts in the area provide accommodation for people out in the winter ski touring and those interested in hiking or other activities in the summertime.
 There are tens of huts in this area, each different and equipped for different purposes.
-They were first built by European pastoralists moving in from NSW in the 1830s.
+They were first built by European pastoralists moving in from New South Wales in the 1830s.
 They are no longer used by pastoralists.
 Many are run by ski clubs but some are not regularly used or maintained at all.